 The River Steward will be the primary contact for the majority of local policy, government, and development concerns.
 You are a resource to local governments, community groups, partners, and citizens.
 The River Steward will offer presentations to approved local groups and government bodies, participate in community planning efforts, review development plans, prepare comment letters, and organize public comment and petitions when necessary.

 - Bachelor’s degree in Env.
 Science, Biology, Ecology, Natural Resource Mgmt or related degree

 - Daily travel with some early mornings, late afternoons, evening and weekend work.

 - Must have valid driver’s license

-- Must be able to drive trucks with work trailers
+- Must be able to drive trucks with work and boat trailers

 - Must be able to lift 75lbs